SCPR/api-docs/KPCC/v3/endpoints/episodes.md

   <tr>
     <td><strong>segments</strong></td>
     <td>(Array of Article Objects) The segments for this episode, represented as Articles.
 See Article Object Description for details.
+This may be an empty array if there are no segments.
+In this scenario, use the full episode information.
     </td>
   </tr>
 </table>